-If you use social media, you’ve most likely spent a few hours on Pinterest.
-It’s the ideal graphic idea generator, inspiration board, and traffic generator.
-Pinterest is a terrific site to kill some time while looking for your next favorite Snickerdoodle recipe or fitness regimen, but it can also be a great source of traffic for your jewelry store.
+If you are part of the social platform then surely you have devoted a few hours to Pinterest.
+It’s the best graphics idea machine, visualization idea source, and traffic creating tool.
+Pinterest is a wonderful site to spend a few hours when you are searching for your next favorite Snickerdoodle recipe or new exercising program, but it is a great source of traffic for your jewelry business too.

-Pinterest has been my first and second most popular traffic referrer on my website for the past year.
-Some of those visitors are only passing through and don’t stay long.
+Pinterest is in my top two traffic sources to my website for the last year.
+Some of those visitors are transient and do not spend much time there.
 Some, though, remain.

 Tips for Promoting your Jewelry Business on Pinterest